SnowyMouse/invader/README.md

   -t --tags <dir>              Use the specified tags directory.
 Use multiple
                                times to add more directories, ordered by precedence.
-  -x --extended                Create an invader_sound tag (required for some
-                               features).
 ```

 Refer to [Creating a sound] for a guide on how to create sound tags.